zryska/Edge-Data-Store-Docs/Beta2/Overview/OpcUaQuickStart.md

 uid: opcUaQuickStart
 ---

-# Edge Opc Ua Quick Start
+# Edge OPC UA quick start

 This topic is a quick tour of setting up the Edge OPC UA component.

-## 1. Configure an OPC UA data source
+## Configure an OPC UA data source

 1. Create a file in JSON format describing the location of the data source.
-Please modify the the following values to match your environment.
+Modify the following values to match your environment.

 ```json
 {